-Jamie Baker chairs the firmwide Global Projects Department and serves on the firm’s executive committee.
-Additionally, Mr. Baker serves as the firm’s international partner, responsible for the development and coordination of the firm’s international practice.
-Mr. Baker’s practice concentrates on domestic and international commercial and trade-related matters and transactions.
+Jamie Baker is Co-Chair of the firmwide Global Projects Department and serves on the firm's executive committee.
+Additionally, Mr. Baker serves as the firm's international partner, responsible for the development and coordination of the firm's international practice.
+Mr. Baker's practice concentrates on domestic and international commercial and trade-related matters and transactions.
 His transactional practice relates principally to the energy and natural resources and telecommunications and technology sectors and involves contract negotiation and documentation of investment vehicles, business combinations, divestitures and operations and various forms of corporate and project finance.
 In addition to his transactional portfolio, Mr. Baker maintains an active practice advising U.S. and non-U.S. clients with respect to their compliance obligations under U.S. trade and transactional regulations, including U.S. sanctions programs, the CFIUS review process, export controls, Patriot Act compliance, anti-boycott compliance and other U.S. laws affecting foreign investment.

 Mr. Baker’s clients include both foreign and domestic publicly traded and closely held companies and venture and private equity investment funds and partnerships and he regularly advises clients in both inbound and outbound international investments.